Commonjava/indy/user/rest/content.md

       <name>CommonJava Top-Level Parent POM</name>
       [...]

 For directories, it's a little more complicated.
-When you **GET** a directory path, AProx will *try* to generate a directory listing and return it. *Try* is a critical word here; see below for details.
+When you **GET** a directory path, Indy will *try* to generate a directory listing and return it. *Try* is a critical word here; see below for details.

 If you set the `Accept` header to `application/json` you'll get JSON back: